git/git.github.io/rev_news/drafts/edition-94.md

   which was then converted to a huge value as the variable for the signature length used an unsigned type.
-In turn when allocating memory for the signature, this would lead to the crash as it wasn't possible to allocate a huge amount of memory for it.
+In turn when allocating memory for the signature, this would lead to the crash as it wasn't possible to allocate the requested amount of memory for it.

   The [second patch](https://lore.kernel.org/git/Y2IfwL96Ku%2FdGuJR@coredump.intra.peff.net/)
-  fix a similar bug that happened when there is a blank line in the signature but not before it, and this blank line ends with both the CR (Carriage Return) and LF (Line Feed) characters instead of only the latter.
+  fixed a similar bug that occurred when there was a blank line in the signature but not before it, and this blank line ended with both the CR (Carriage Return) and LF (Line Feed) characters instead of only the latter.

-  In that case too, the start of the signature wasn't properly detected, so a negative value was assigned to the variable for the signature length, which led to a crash when allocating memory for the signature.
+  In that case, the start of the signature was also not properly detected, so a negative value was assigned to the variable for the signature length, which led to a crash when allocating memory for the signature.